JamesBarwell/rpi-gpio.js/README.md

 All of the functions relating to the pin state within this module are asynchronous, so where necessary - for example in reading the value of a channel - a callback must be provided.
 This module inherits the standard [EventEmitter](http://nodejs.org/api/events.html), so you may use its functions to listen to events.

-Please note that there are two different and confusing ways to reference a channel; either using the Raspberry Pi or the BCM/SoC naming schema (sadly, neither of which match the physical pins!).
-This module supports both schemas, with Raspberry Pi being the default.
-Please see [this page](http://elinux.org/RPi_Low-level_peripherals) for more details.
+Please be aware that there are multiple ways of referring to the pins on the Raspberry Pi.
+The simplest way to use the module is refer to them by physical position, using the diagrams on [this page](http://elinux.org/RPi_Low-level_peripherals).
+So holding the Raspberry Pi such that the GPIO header runs down the upper-right side of the board, if you wished to address GPIO4 (which is in column 1 and row 4), you would setup pin 7.

 ## API